 You don't have an unobstructed view because of the security fence, but you can still catch a sweet glimpse of the Presidential Mansion in all its glory, beautifully decorated for the holiday season.
 People gather mostly at the north side of the mansion along Pennsylvania Ave. to get closer, but you can actually get a great view, take great pics, AND position yourself near the National Christmas Tree and National Menorah from the Ellipse on the south side.
 From snowball fights to gingerbread houses to digital trees, the White House is a treasure trove of holiday traditions - old and new alike.

 Photo Courtesy of Ford's Theatre

 Take in Charles Dickens's classic in the confines of an iconic American theatre.
 Join the ghosts of Christmas Past, Present, and Future as they lead the miserly Ebenezer Scrooge on a journey of transformation and redemption.
 Over the last several years, Ford's has been engaged in a dramatic expansion and renovation.
 In 2009, Ford's reopened a restored and renovated theatre along with a re-imagined museum, illuminating the world of Civil War Washington and the years of Lincoln's presidency.
-In 2012, Ford's opened the new Center for Education and Leadership, expanding the pathways for connecting with Lincoln's legacy.
-The production will be shown this year from November 24-December 27, 2021.
+The production will be shown this year from November 18 - December 31, 2022.